“SHANE Primrose and Adam Harrison are playing a different game when it comes to entrepreneurship.

-"I was 16 and little concerned me beyond chasing footballs and chasing girls, but I met a monk and the lessons he taught me shaped my life for years to come,”” says Primrose.
+The 26-year-old Gold Coast local says inspiration for the social enterprise sprung years ago when he was visiting Kolkata.
+“I was 16 and little concerned me beyond chasing footballs and chasing girls, but I met a monk and the lessons he taught me shaped my life for years to come,”” says Primrose.

 “We then served in charity homes in Dayadan, where all the children had disabilities in one form or another and had been abandoned at birth or soon after.
 “The street children were taken into these environments by the sisters, under the vision of Mother Theresa, and the value of education for these kids just cannot be understated.
 Time spent in the school grounds is time where they can free themselves from harsh realities.
 Good Football social enterprise

+Both juggle full-time jobs, Primrose as a school teacher, and spend their evenings and weekends working on opportunities for the social enterprise.
+Harrison is currently in Africa visiting orphanages and mission hospitals.
 Growing up in the country and attending The Southport School (TSS) as a boarder, Primrose was quick to call the Gold Coast home and now finds our lifestyle formative to running a business.

+The first benchmark for Good Football is launching a fully-functioning football store and the ultimate goal is expanding into other sports.
+Primrose says the wider community’s reception of the concept has been ‘incredible’.
 Big-name players have purchased from Good Football off their own bat and the social enterprise has scored Fair Game as a trading partner.

 “W-League players have been really keen to lend a hand, which is great because football is a growing market in Australia and particularly among young girls,” says Primrose.
 “We’ve also had a few pro players pick up products and post on Instagram, and others getting in touch saying how much they like the product and asking what they could do to help.